Eyilink/exeFree/README.md

- fix openssl (it is the openssl libs in python that doesnt work for some tools) zsh history persistent one container but different encrypted workspaces
+ fix openssl (it is the openssl libs in python that doesnt work for some tools) zsh history persistent one container but different encrypted workspaces resize du vnc aussi by adding an env var RESOLUTION and passing it to compose by using the wrapper to retrieve it via [System.Windows.Forms.Screen]::AllScreens | ForEach-Object { $_.Bounds.X }

  ### Setup